Florida State Golf Association

 That was in the fall of 1913 and the following summer the first State Amateur was played.
 Not surprising, it was held at Rocky Point Golf Club, home course of A.C. and his friends.
 Equally not surprising, the first crowned champion of the Florida State Amateur was A.C.
 Ulmer.
 Thus the tradition began.

 Since that first contest some of the great names of amateur golf have carried the Florida title.
 In fact, A.C.
 Ulmer went on to win four more state titles, probably just to show that it wasn’t a fluke winning the championship he helped to create.
 Other notable winners were: Gordon Gibbons, Jack Toomer, Carl Dann Jr., Bobby Doak, and Don Bisplinghoff who won the first of three consecutive championships, Doug Sanders, Frank Strafaci, Al Kelley, Jr., Bob Murphy, John Darr, Jack Veghte, Bob Rankin, Gary Koch, Jerry Pate, David Peoples and Rick Pearson.
 Florida’s champions seem to be destined for professional greatness, as many have become successful touring pros.
-All championships through 1960 were at math play.
-The last match play contest was held at the Old Gainesville Golf and Country Club, now the University of Florida’s course.
+All championships through 1960 were match play.
+The last State Amateur to be a match play contest was held at the Old Gainesville Golf and Country Club, now the University of Florida’s course.
 The final day was a scheduled 36 holes.

 Quality champions didn’t just happen, quality leadership assured it.
 The Florida State Golf Association has been blessed with great leadership.
 Our history would be assured.
-Out leaders in their own right were champions, some were even crowned.
+Our leaders in their own right were champions, some were even crowned.
 The tradition continued through the energies of past Presidents like Roland Arnold, the kind and gentle man from Vero Beach, Bill Carey, twenty years as executive director and winner of the “Fairway Award,” Billy Watts, St. Petersburg; M.T.
 McInnis; Dexter Daniels, Jr., Winter Haven; Bob McCullers, Leesburg; Bob Dolci, Port Malabar; Nate Schine, Tampa; Ed Touchton, Avon Park; Jack Russell, Clearwater; Dan Hall, Clearwater; George Phelps, Haines City; Joe Bill Rood, Bradenton; E. Austin Jones, Bill Wodtke, Jr., and Lean “Pappy” Sike.
 It was men like these, who out of love for a game, a bond, a commitment to it and each other, that made the association flourish.

 During those early years the association’s history is a little sketchy.
 However, we do know that the association was governed by a Board of Directors, a President elected from the Board and numerous volunteers; basically as we are structured today.
-Presently there are seven fulltime employees handling the association’s daily activity, unlike in A.C.
+Presently there are twenty-two fulltime employees handling the association’s daily activity, unlike in A.C.
 Ulmer’s day when all members were volunteers.
 As the story was told to me, the first employee was a man by the name of Jimmy Lee who actually volunteered his time while running the office for the association.
 Then President Ronny Brugh advanced payment to Lee for incidentals and other office expenses but Jimmy did not receive a salary.

 As the years go on our commitment continues, not only for great champions and leaders, but for championships.